 Walk aimlessly and you’ll probably actually see enough to give you a good impression of how impressive the architecture and history of Naples is.

 However, I thought I might help you out.
-So, I’ve put together a suggested itinerary for one day in the Historic Centre of Naples.
+So, I’ve put together a suggested itinerary for one day in Naples, focusing on the historic centre.
 It certainly won’t take you to everything (that’s impossible) but it will lead you to a bunch of the highlights.